Will This Charge Cost You Your Job? What the Law Actually Says [2026]

 1. Your State's Employment Laws

-However, the landscape is shifting.
+However, the terrain is shifting.
 Several categories of legal protection now exist:

-Ban-the-Box laws: Over 37 states and 150 cities have enacted laws that restrict when employers can ask about criminal history.
+Ban-the-Box laws: A majority of states and many cities have enacted laws that restrict when employers can ask about criminal history.
 These laws typically:

 - Remove the criminal history checkbox from initial job applications